jlucktay/posh-bomb/README.md

     - I know I lean on it a lot when I'm developing this monstrosity.
     - The script basically won't work if you don't have a local copy, since it references the size and timestamp properties on the file.
 - Show the overall time taken to download.
+- Put a wrapper around Invoke-WebRequest to combine the 1 second sleep into one call, rather than having to remember to add the sleep line every time.
+- Write some Pester tests to cover this whole mess.

 [gb]: http://www.giantbomb.com
 [bash]: https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29